Tag: beef

 Instructions

-• Heat up cooking oil in a large skillet over medium heat.
-Brown the meatballs for 5 minutes.
+• Heat cooking oil in a sauté pan over medium high heat.
+Add in the tripitas.
+Sauté for 6 minutes.